Sandblasting Company Marks 200th Plan

 The programme is supported by experienced Business Advisors in Enterprise Northern Ireland’s broad network of Enterprise Agencies.

 Michael McQuillan Chief Executive of Enterprise Northern Ireland added “We’re really proud to support every single individual who has seized the opportunity and brought their idea to the Go for It programme for development.
 There are lots of great ideas out there and we’re full of admiration for all the individuals who are energetically pursuing the dream of starting their own business.
 Many candidates find that having a tried and tested business plan not only gives them the confidence to go forward, but is also the final push they need to make things happen.
 We wish all of them every success.”

-Welcoming the milestone, Mary Gormley, Invest NI’s European and Partner Delivery Manager said “This is an encouraging result for local councils as they work collaboratively to encourage self-starters across Northern Ireland to fulfil their potential.
+Welcoming the milestone, Mary Gormley, Invest NI’s European and Partner Delivery Manager said “This is an encouraging result for local councils as they work collaboratively to encourage self-starters across Northern Ireland to fulfill their potential.
 Entrepreneurs and micro-businesses are the lifeblood of our local economy and Go for It is a valuable first step towards thousands of new businesses in Northern Ireland.”

 Go for It is part funded by Invest Northern Ireland and The European Regional Development Fund, under the Investment for Growth and Jobs Northern Ireland (2014-2020) programme.

 If you have a business idea, visit www.goforitni.com to get your business started or call the team on 0800 027 0639.